-All in all, there are 27 major topic categories and 226 subtopics in our coding system, as listed in Appendix A and on the attached CD.
-Users can locate all hearings, CQ stories, and public laws on a given subtopic or broad topic area with ease.
+All in all, there are 27 major topic categories and 226 subtopics in our coding system, as listed in Appendix A. Users can locate all hearings, CQ stories, and public laws on a given subtopic or broad topic area with ease.
 For most categories, one or more of the budget categories used by OMB may also correspond.
 The US Government classifies spending in many ways, but the most useful system for tracking spending by topic is the functional classification system developed by OMB and reported in the annual Budget of the US Government.
-Table 2-4 presents the major topic classifications used by OMB; the complete list of 74 detailed subtopics is presented in Appendix A and on the attached CD:
+Table 2.4 presents the major topic classifications used by OMB; the complete list of 74 detailed subtopics is presented in Appendix A.

-Table 2-4.
-Major Spending Classifications Used by OMB
+(Refer to Table 2.4 Major Spending Classifications Used by OMB)